 Facebook: A brief history

-4 reasons to avoid Facebook
+Eight reasons to avoid Facebook

-In another major incident last year, Facebook clashed with Apple following news that the former had been paying users (some as young as 13) to install a “Facebook Research” VPN on iOS devices – which gave Facebook access to everything their phone sent or received over the internet.
+For example, in 2019, Facebook clashed with Apple following news that the former had been paying users (some as young as 13) to install a ‘Facebook Research’ VPN on iOS devices – giving Facebook access to everything their phone sent or received over the internet.

 The link between extensive social media use and psychological issues is now well documented.
-A 2013 study into ‘the pathway between Facebook interaction and psychological distress’ found that “frequent Facebook interaction is associated with greater distress directly and indirectly via a two-step pathway that increases communication overload and reduces self-esteem.”
+A 2013 study into “the pathway between Facebook interaction and psychological distress” found that “frequent Facebook interaction is associated with greater distress directly and indirectly via a two-step pathway that increases communication overload and reduces self-esteem.”

 “On the face of it, Instagram can look very friendly,” said a spokesperson for the RSPH.
 “But that endless scrolling without much interaction doesn’t really lead to much of a positive impact on mental health and wellbeing.
 You also don’t really have control over what you’re seeing.
 And you quite often see images that claim to be showing you reality, yet aren’t.
 That’s especially damaging to young men and women.”